restorer/android-methods-count/README.md

 ## P.S.

 Tested on macOS, but should work at any *NIX.
-Have not clue about Windows, but probably will not work.
+Have no clue about Windows, but probably will not work.

 Following tools should be installed: